dankehidayat/Food-Market/README.md

 # Food Delivery
-Running out of food?, we'll take care of it ;)
+Tired to go to local market?
+We are here for you ;) Just search your item and we'll take care of it.